tldr-pages/tldr/contributing-guides/style-guide.md

 :scroll: **Example**: `git commit -m` (in `common/` directory) - `-m` is used instead of `--message` because it's faster to type `-m` and it's frequently used.

+### Highlighting

+While highlighting the first option letter via `[` and `]` in code description respect to case sensivity of options.
+For instance if command doesn't distinguish between up and lower case don't care about what case highlither letter in code description has.

 ## sudo command

 ✔️ **Use** `sudo` command when root privileges are explicitly required by documentation.